Are the mountains your true spiritual home? Do you feel most “connected” when you are outside? Don’t you wish Judaism could be like that?

 Imagine celebrating Rosh Hashanah in the mountains, hiking and meeting new people, with joyful services led by the “Adventure Rabbi.”

-Adventure Judaism will return to picturesque Camp Granite Lake, in Coal Canyon, 30-minutes from South Boulder or Golden to celebrate Rosh Hashanah.
+Adventure Judaism will return to picturesque Camp Granite Lake, in Coal Creek Canyon, 30-minutes from South Boulder or Golden to celebrate Rosh Hashanah.

 Leave your fancy clothing at home and join us.
 These are not your parents’ High Holiday services!